AdrianMoldovanBM/AdrianMoldovanBM/README.md

 I’m interested in IT, machine learning, AI, and innovative ideas that lead to progress and a better future, with a decade of background in communication, sales, and human relationship.
 A solutions-focused professional with a collaborative team spirit, exceptional communication skills, and a strong aptitude for time management.
 I excel in delivering results by balancing efficiency with a goal-oriented mindset

+## Skills and Experience
-Skills: PYTHON / SQL / POWER BI / EXCEL / GOOGLE SHEETS / GOOGLE COLAB / JUPYTER NOTEBOOK
+PYTHON / SQL / POWER BI / EXCEL / GOOGLE SHEETS / GOOGLE COLAB / JUPYTER NOTEBOOK

 - 📫 How to reach me: www.linkedin.com/in/moldovan-adrian-bm or https://adrianmoldovanbm.wixsite.com/portfolio